davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 When aUNI casts its vote to the UNI governance system, what should the vote ratios be?

-If you were only looking at our deposits you might think Ben and Matt should have equal voting weight -- since they both deposited 100 UNI.
+If you were only looking at their deposits you might think Ben and Matt should have equal voting weight -- since they both deposited 100 UNI.
 But that's wrong.
 Ben should have _more_ voting weight than Matt because of all of the interest he